Earth: Hydrosphere

 A view of Earth with its global ocean and cloud cover, which dominate Earth's surface and hydrosphere; at Earth's polar regions, its hydrosphere forms larger areas of ice cover.

 Earth's hydrosphere is the sum of Earth's water and its distribution.
 Most of Earth's hydrosphere consists of Earth's global ocean.
 Earth's hydrosphere also consists of water in the atmosphere and on land, including clouds, inland seas, lakes, rivers, and underground waters.
 The mass of the oceans is approximately 1.35×10^18 metric tons or about 1/4400 of Earth's total mass.
 The oceans cover an area of 361.8 e6km2 with a mean depth of 3682 m, resulting in an estimated volume of 1.332 e9km3.

 If all of Earth's crustal surface were at the same elevation as a smooth sphere, the depth of the resulting world ocean would be 2.7 to 2.8 km.
 About 97.5% of the water is saline; the remaining 2.5% is fresh water.
 Most fresh water, about 68.7%, is present as ice in ice caps and glaciers.
-The remaining 30% is ground water, 1% surface water (covering only 2.8% of Earth's land) and other small forms of fresh water deposits such as permafrost, water vapor in the atmosphere, biological binding, etc.
+The remaining 30% is groundwater, 1% surface water (covering only 2.8% of Earth's land), and other small forms of fresh water deposits such as permafrost, water vapor in the atmosphere, biological binding, etc.

 In Earth's coldest regions, snow survives over the summer and changes into ice.
 This accumulated snow and ice eventually forms into glaciers, bodies of ice that flow under the influence of their own gravity.
 Alpine glaciers form in mountainous areas, whereas vast ice sheets form over land in polar regions.
 The flow of glaciers erodes the surface, changing it dramatically, with the formation of U-shaped valleys and other landforms.
 Sea ice in the Arctic covers an area about as big as the United States, although it is quickly retreating as a consequence of climate change.

 The average salinity of Earth's oceans is about 35 grams of salt per kilogram of seawater (3.5% salt).
 Most of this salt was released from volcanic activity or extracted from cool igneous rocks.
 The oceans are also a reservoir of dissolved atmospheric gases, which are essential for the survival of many aquatic life forms.
 Sea water has an important influence on the world's climate, with the oceans acting as a large heat reservoir.
 Shifts in the oceanic temperature distribution can cause significant weather shifts, such as the El Niño–Southern Oscillation.

 The abundance of water, particularly liquid water, on Earth's surface is a unique feature that distinguishes it from other planets in the Solar System.
 Solar System planets with considerable atmospheres do partly host atmospheric water vapor, but they lack surface conditions for stable surface water.
-Despite some moons showing signs of large reservoirs of extraterrestrial liquid water, with possibly even more volume than Earth's ocean, all of them are large bodies of water under a kilometers thick frozen surface layer.
+Despite some moons showing signs of large reservoirs of extraterrestrial liquid water, with possibly even more volume than Earth's ocean, all of them are large bodies of water under a kilometers-thick frozen surface layer.